Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Regularized Kohn--Sham theory

 Now that a rigorous formulation of the KS method has been achieved, the question of convergence of the method to the desired ground-state density, when using the exact exchange--correlation functional, remains to be answered.
 First results on convergence of the usual KS method (Section~\ref{sec:ks}) required a $v$-representability assumption and only showed convergence in energy~\cite{Wagner2013,WagnerFollowUp}.
 With the help of MY regularization the problem of $v$-representability could be avoided and by the additional inclusion of a damping step a full convergence proof was achieved at least for a setting where $X$ is a (finite-dimensional) Euclidean space~\cite{KS_PRL_2019,PRLerrata,kvaal2022-chapter}.
 This setting means that Assumption~\ref{ass:HS} holds, and we slightly generalize the result to any finite-dimensional Hilbert space $X$ in the following presentation.

-Implementations of KS regularly come with additional steps like damping that facilitate convergence.
+Implementations of the KS method regularly come with additional steps like damping that facilitate convergence.
 Such a damping step must also be included here, which means that in Eq.~\eqref{eq:KS2-eps} not the full step from $x_i$ to $x_{i+1}$, but one with a reduced step length is applied.
 This step length will be such that one reaches exactly the apex of the regularization parabola that is tangentially aligned to $F^1_\eps+v$ at $x_i$, as illustrated in Figure~\ref{fig:epsKS}.
-Yet, it must be stressed that such a choice of step-length is not practical, since it requires knowledge about the correct functional.
+Yet, it must be stressed that such a choice of step-length does not yield a practical guideline, since it requires knowledge about the fully interacting functional.
 Its sole purpose here is to be able to establish a mathematical convergence proof.
-Different schemes with an a priori or adaptive choice of step length can be constructed as well~\cite{cances2001,KSpaper2018,MY-CDFTpaper2019}.
+An actual implementation of the KS method must decide about the step length from the available information from the previous steps.
+Different schemes with an \emph{a priori} or adaptive choice of step length can be constructed as well~\cite{cances2001,KSpaper2018,CDFT-paper} and their convergence rates have been compared~\cite{CDFT-paper,KS_PRL_2019}.
 We also note on a strong parallel to the proximal-point algorithm~\cite{Parikh2014-prox}, where the minimum of $f(x)$ is found by iterating $x_{i+1}=\prox_{\eps f}(x_i)$.
 By the definition of the proximal map, Eq.~\eqref{eq:def-prox}, this corresponds to jumping to the apex of the full regularization function $\eps\phi(x-x_i)$ attached to $x_i$ in every step.
 The important difference to the regularized Kohn--Sham method is that the method fixes the step direction in the previous step (by solving the non-interacting system with the exchange--correlation potential) and then jumps to the apex of the regularization parabola restricted to this direction.

 The regularized KS scheme with additional damping step is then given by the iteration

 In the following, we provide most steps and explanations from the original proof~\cite{KS_PRL_2019} that was subsequently revised due to an error in the first version~\cite{PRLerrata}.
 For additional details we refer to the original publications.